 Moving to the Czech Republic has become ever more popular with expats since the fall of the Iron Curtain.

 Since the EU accession of the Czech Republic in 2004, citizens of all other member states enjoy the freedom to move to the Czech Republic without a visa.
 Citizens of most other countries must apply for a visa before moving to the Czech Republic.
 There are, however, roughly 40 states which are exempt from visa requirements through EU regulations.
-You can find a list of these countries in the Information for Aliens section on the website of the Ministry of Foreign Affairs of the Czech Republic.
+You can find a list of these countries in the Entry & Residence section on the website of the Ministry of Foreign Affairs of the Czech Republic.
 Please note, however, that a visa is always required to enter the Czech Republic for employment purposes, except for prospective Green or Blue Card holders (see below) and citizens of the EU, Iceland, Norway, Liechtenstein and Switzerland.

 A Schengen visa entitles its holder to stay within the Schengen area for 90 days within 180 days.
 Assuming the Czech Republic is your main destination within the Schengen area (or at least the first point of entry into the Schengen area), you should apply for your visa at a Czech diplomatic mission abroad at least two weeks before moving to the Czech Republic.

 - A completed application form

 - Document detailing the purpose of your stay in the Czech Republic (e.g. work permit or work contract)